 Here are some of the ways you might enjoy this incredible experience in Noosa and nearby:

 Whales and their newborn calves can be spotted from vantage points along the eastern beaches from Sunshine Beach to Sunrise, Peregian and Coolum, where a coastal boardwalk provides great viewing.

 Whales can also be seen from the Noosa National Park headland if they are in close.
 Just look for the spray of water into the air as they “blow” when they rise to the surface to breathe.
-Or look for a splash anywhere between the offshore buoys and the horizon as they poke their head, fin or tail out of the water.
-There will also be a gigantic splash as they breach, launching their whole bodies out of the water.
+Or look for a splash anywhere between the beach the horizon as they poke their head, fin or tail out of the water.
+If you're lucky, you might catch them breaching - look out for a big splash of water as they launch their whole bodies out of the water.